Garland tries to untangle the Trump legacy at the Justice Department

 Several Justice Department officials said the decisions in the Carroll and Mueller memo cases, while perhaps distasteful, were the right ones because those cases are about more than just Trump — they involve bigger questions of presidential and executive branch authority.

-Other recent Justice Department moves have been cheered by liberals, such as an end of a Trump-era immigration policy that significantly limited asylum for people fleeing domestic abuse or gang violence in other countries.
+Other recent Justice Department moves have been cheered by liberals, such as the end of a Trump-era immigration policy that significantly limited asylum for people fleeing domestic abuse or gang violence in other countries.
 U.S. law allows immigrants to seek asylum if they fear persecution on the basis of their race, religion, nationality, political opinions or membership in a “particular social group.”
-The latter category is subject to debate between those who want a narrower definition of “social group” and others who assert it should include victims of gangs and domestic violence.
+The last category is subject to debate between those who want a narrower definition of “social group” and those who assert it should include victims of gangs and domestic violence.

 Separately, the department filed court papers Thursday in two cases involving transgender athletes and children.
 The department filed statements of interest in lawsuits brought by others challenging a West Virginia law barring transgender athletes from competing on female sports teams, and an Arkansas law prohibiting gender-affirming medical treatments for transgender minors.
 The Justice Department said both laws violated constitutional protections.